yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 *Function intro*

 The function does some initialization in the beginning, local variable setting and so on.
-Few instructions later, it reads a file `/nvram/1/1`.
+A few instructions later, it reads a file `/nvram/1/1`.

 [![NVRAM read](/static/ubee/nvramRead.png)](/static/ubee/nvramRead.png)